jonas-weimar/pinkie/README.md

   model.saveState()

   # or load and predict
-  # you can predict without loading and saving to if you fit first
+  # you can predict without loading and saving if you fit first
-  model.loadState() # or loadForeignState(path)
+  model.loadState() # or model.loadForeignState(path)
   guess = model.guess(x_topredict)
 ```